Sulles/pi-health/README.md

 # Raspberry Pi Health Monitor

 A Python script that periodically monitors and logs Raspberry Pi health metrics to a SQLite database.
+It includes tools for viewing metrics as interactive dashboards and retrieving data remotely.

 ## Metrics Collected